descholar-ceo/caesar-cipher/README.md

 > Implementation caesar cipher algorithms as outlined [here](https://www.theodinproject.com/courses/ruby-programming/lessons/caesar-cipher) by the Odin Project.

-An encrypting algorithm that takes a string or text as input, and it encrypt the text inorder to return an encrypted text.
+An encrypting algorithm that takes a string or text as input, and it encrypts the text inorder to return an encrypted text.

 ## Built With